Outburn-IL/foob-docs/configuration.md

 ![Alt text](img/businessservice-settings.png)

+>BusinessProcess:
->BusinessProcess:**FUME Plugin** comes with a basic business process implementation (see the `FumeBusinessProcess` component).
-If you have developed your custom Business processes, you can specify which one should process data streams which come from the `FumeBusinessService` component – see the Business Process settings on the FUME Settings tab.
+**FUME Plugin** comes with a basic business process implementation (see the `FumeBusinessProcess` component).
+If you have developed your custom Business processes, you can specify which one should process data streams which come from the `FumeBusinessService` component – see the Business Process settings on the FUME Settings tab

+>ContentType:
->ContentType:If the component is expected to work with only certain data type, you can specify this data type in the component settings
+If the component is expected to work with only certain data type, you can specify this data type in the component settings

 If the client passed a stream with unknown or unsupported data type, the incoming message will be rejected and an error message will be written to the IRIS system event log.